Ramsey Youth Centre and Old Boys F.C.: Teams

 Alongside the two senior teams, the club has a junior set-up with a range of teams for all young ages, including an under-6s, under 8's, under-10s, under-12s and Under 16s.
 The club also contests in the Cowell Cup tournament (16–21).

 Facilities

-The team use the special built changing rooms for the club in the Scoill Ree Gorree school.
-The seniors train on a Monday in the Scoill Ree Gorree sports hall and on a Thursday at the RGS Astro.
+The team use the special built changing rooms for the club in the Bunscoill Rhumsaa school.
+The seniors train on a Tuesday in the Ramsey Grammar School sports hall and on a Thursday at the RGS Astro.
 The juniors train on a Saturday morning at the pitch 9.30-11/11;30 dependent on age.